OctopusDeploy/docs/docs/packaging-applications/package-repositories/guides/container-registries/oracle-cloud-infrastructure-registry.md

 Click **Create repository**

-Take note of which region you created the repository in, this will be needed to determine the correct URL for the repository.
-Use [https://docs.oracle.com/en-us/iaas/Content/General/Concepts/regions.htm](https://docs.oracle.com/en-us/iaas/Content/General/Concepts/regions.htm) to translate the region name to the shortened code.
-In this example, the repository was created in `US West (San Jose)` which has the code of `sjc`.
+Take note of which region you created the repository in as this will be needed to determine the correct URL for the repository.
+Use the [Oracle region documentation](https://docs.oracle.com/en-us/iaas/Content/General/Concepts/regions.htm) to lookup the **Region Key**.
+In this example, the repository was created in `US West (San Jose)` which has the region key of `SJC`.

 ![](images/oracle-cloud-infrastructure-region.png)